ra559/dlc/workdistribution.md

 2. How to connect to docker with pycharm to write python code Assigned to: ra559

 ## Website content:
-0. homepage -> Assigned to: ra559
+0. homepage -> Assigned to: ra559 -> Done
-1. What is virtualization? -> Assigned to: ra559
+1. What is virtualization? -> Assigned to: ra559 -> Done
 2. What is containerization?  -> Assigned to: lenthedev
 3. How do they compare?  -> Assigned to: lenthedev
-4. Basic linux commands + docker commands -> Assigned to: ra559
+4. Basic linux commands + docker commands -> Assigned to: ra559 -> In progress
 5. About page: -> Assigned to: lenthedev

 ## Notes: